arsauravkr/Word_Quest/README.md

 # Guess That Animal

 A fun and engaging word-guessing game implemented in Python.
 The player has to guess the name of an animal by entering one letter at a time.
+As a bonus, one letter will be revealed at the start.

 ## Problem Statement

 Create a Python-based word-guessing game where the player must guess the name of an animal by entering one letter at a time.
 The player is given a limited number of attempts to guess the word correctly.
 The game should be engaging and provide feedback on each guess.
+Additionally, one letter is revealed at the start to make the game easier.

 ## Logic